 It really all depends on what you want or for how long you want it.
 If I could overcome some of the above including having a larger income and a permanent visa to Nepal with constitutional rights I’d be very happy.
 Even if it would take years to obtain.

 The reality is that it’s not going to happen.
 At least not overnight.
 Politically Nepal is a mess for such things to become a reality.
 Change in Nepal is like the well overdue earthquake that’s expected to flatten fifty percent of Kathmandu.
+The last big earthquake in 2015 was apparently a warm up.
 It’s overdue, but no one knows when it will happen.